 Starting your motorcycle

-Before you start riding your motorbike, make sure that you understand what the gauges, indicators and warning lights on the instrument panel mean.
-If you’re not sure about any of them, check your motorbike handbook.
+Before you start riding your motorcycle, make sure that you understand what the gauges, indicators and warning lights on the instrument panel mean.
+If you’re not sure about any of them, check your motorcycle handbook.

 Warning lights